S3-working-group/s3-practical-guide/S3-practical-guide.md

 # Glossary (cont.)

+**Peer Domain**: Two peer domains are contained within the same immediate superdomain, and may be overlapping.
+**Peer Drivers**: Two drivers existing as a direct consequence of a response to the same superdriver, are called peer drivers.
-**Primary Driver**: The driver that defines a domain is called the primary driver of that domain.
-**Principle**: A basic idea or rule that explains or controls how something happens or works.
+**Primary Driver**: The primary driver for a domain is the main driver that people who account for that domain respond to, **Principle**: A basic idea or rule that explains, guides or controls how something happens or works.
 **Role**: An area of accountability defined by a domain and assigned to an individual.
 **SCM**: (the Sociocratic Circle-Organisation Method) An egalitarian governance method for organizations based on a sociocratic mindset, developed in the Netherlands by Gerard Endenburg.
 **Self-Governance**: People governing themselves within the constraints of a domain.
-**Self-Organization**: People coordinating work within constraints defined through governance.
+**Self-Organization**: People organizing work within constraints defined through governance.
-**Semi-Autonomy**: People with autonomy to create value, limited by the constraints of their domain.
+**Semi-Autonomy**: The autonomy of people to create value, limited by the constraints of their domain (including the influence of delegator(s) and representatives), and by objections from others.
 **Sociocracy**: A mindset where people affected by decisions can influence them on the basis of reasons to do so.
 **Strategy**: A high level approach how people will create value to successfully account for a domain.
 **Subdomain**: A domain that is fully contained in another domain.
-**Subdriver**: A subdriver arises as a consequence of people responding to another driver (the superdriver) and is necessary to address to respond to the superdriver.
+**Subdriver**: A subdriver arises as a consequence of responding to another driver (the superdriver) and is essential for effectively responding to the superdriver.
 **Superdomain**: A domain that fully contains another domain.
 **Superdriver**: see subdriver.
-**Transparency**: Make all information accessible to everyone in an organization, unless there is a reason for confidentiality.
+**Transparency (principle)**: Make all information accessible to everyone in an organization, unless there is a reason for confidentiality.
-**Value**: The importance, worth or usefulness of something in relation to a driver.
-Also "a principle of some significance that guides behavior" (mostly used as plural, "values", or "organizational values").
-**Values**: A set of principles of some significance that guides behavior.
-Not to be confused with "value" (singular) in the context of a driver.

 ---